aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 ### Root Mean Squared Error (RMSE)

 * It is just the square root of the mean square error.
-* It is preferred more in some cases because the errors are first squared before averaging which poses a high penalty on large errors.
+* It is preferred in some cases because the errors are first squared before averaging, which poses a high penalty on large errors.
 This implies that RMSE is useful when large errors are undesired.